AWieclawski/BackEndCalculator/README.md

 # backEndCalculator
-It supports addition, subtraction, multiplication and division, and also recognizes the priority of operations in parentheses and exponential form.
-Requires separating numbers and operators with a separator that can be defined.
+It supports addition, subtraction, multiplication, division and riase to power.
+It recognizes the priority of operations, multi level brackets and exponential form of numbers.
+Requires separator between elements of expression.
+Unnecessary separtors can be identified and removed from operation.